A Cardinality-Constrained Approach to Combinatorial Bilevel Congestion Pricing: Problem setting

 An agent hopes to influence the travelers' decisions, hence the outcome of the game, by using its toll-setting power as a lever.
 This leads to a BCP problem, whereby the agent aims to minimize the total travel time experienced by all travelers by setting the toll levels on a pre-specified set of toll links, denoted as $\bar{\cA}\subseteq \cA$ with $|\bar{\cA}|=\kappa$.
 Mathematically, the BCP problem takes the following form:

 where $F(v)$ represents the total travel time and $\cS(u)$ is the solution set of a traffic assignment problem

 where $\Omega$ denotes the feasible region of the lower-level problem, which is defined by the flow conservation constraint, path-link relationship, and non-negativity.
 The toll vector $u$ and the link flow vector $v$ represent, respectively, the upper-level and lower-level variables.
 Problem \eqref{lp1} is the lower-level problem parametrized by the upper-level variables $u$ and its KKT conditions are equivalent to the UE conditions \eqref{eq:wadrop} \citep{sheffi1985urban}.
-Thus, for any $u$ we call $v\in S(u)$ a $u$-tolled UE link flow.
+Thus, for each $u$ we refer to $v\in \cS(u)$ as a $u$-tolled UE link flow.

-If, in addition to setting $u$ over all $a\in \bar{\cA}$, the agent also wish to find an optimal $\bar{\cA}$ among all subsets $\cB\subset \cA$ such that $|\bar{\cA}|\le \kappa$ (optimal in the sense the choice helps minimize the total travel time), we have to add a combinatorial optimization layer on top of the BCP problem, leading to a combinatorial BCP, or CBCP problem.
-In CBCP, the first-tier decision is to choose $\bar{\cA}$, of which there are $m!/(\kappa!(m-\kappa)!)$ possibilities.
+If, in addition to setting $u$ over all $a\in \bar{\cA}$, the agent also wishes to find an optimal $\bar{\cA}$ among all subsets $\cB\subset \cA$ such that $|\bar{\cA}|\le \kappa$ (optimal in the sense the choice helps minimize the total travel time), we have to add a combinatorial optimization layer on top of the BCP problem, leading to a combinatorial BCP, or CBCP problem.
+Without loss of generality, we assume here that collecting toll on any link $a\in \cA$ is feasible.
+If needed, we can replace $\cA$ with any of its subset.
+In the CBCP problem, the first-tier decision is to choose $\bar{\cA}$, of which there are $m!/(\kappa!(m-\kappa)!)$ possibilities.
 Considering that the BCP problem is already intractable, solving an overwhelming number of them to address the CBCP problem is clearly not an appealing option.
 To break this impasse, the next section proposes a new formulation that utilizes a cardinality function.